AKD92/libdictionary-search-tree/README.md

   * To build from the source, linking to dependency libraries is necessary, link order is: -lstq -llinkedlist

 ### Reference Book:
-Implementation follows from the principles of the book <a href="http://ww3.algorithmdesign.net/">"Algorithm Design" by Michael T. Goodrich and Roberto Tamassia</a>
+Implementation follows from the principles of the book <a href="http://ww3.algorithmdesign.net/">Algorithm Design</a> by Michael T. Goodrich and Roberto Tamassia.